ThePrimeagen/fem-jsperf/lessons/03-i-promise-performance/A-a-tail-as-old-as-time.md

 * Lets checkout the memory and performance profilers
 * Zoom in on the remaining promises... what is happening here?
 * Make the change and profile again
+* Lets see if it makes a material impact on ackshual game performance
 * Merge first opt and lets see combined performance

 <br/>